sourcegraph/handbook/content/communication/team_chat.md

 - #anime - All things related to anime
 - #basketball - All things hoops (NBA, NCAA, FIBA, etc.)
-- #best-timezone Hangout channel for the european time zone.
+- #best-timezone - Hangout channel for the European time zone.
 GIFs allowed!
 - #books - Read books recommended by teammates and discuss them.
 - #chess - For all chess lovers
 - #clothing - Chit-chatting about clothes